 On our property at home we have an abundance of feijoa trees.
-So many, that it gets to the point that unless you are stewing and freezing them on a regular basis, a lot of them end up rotting and mushy under the trees outside.
-It can be hard to keep on top of them all, so it’s fun to have a variety of different recipes which incorporate feijoas up your sleeve; that way it will never get boring!
+So many that it gets to the point that unless I am stewing and freezing them on a regular basis, most of them end up rotting and mushy under the trees outside – which is sad!
+It is definitely hard to keep on top of them all, so it is fun to have a variety of different recipes which incorporate feijoas up my sleeve; that way it never gets boring (not that I ever have any objection to a bowl of fresh feijoas).
 These yummy feijoa crepes make a delicious weekend brunch; paired with bacon they are absolutely scrumptious!

 - 1/2 c flour

 - a pinch of salt